devsai9/Multi-Lingual-Input-Tools/README.md

 ### Installation:
 🛒 It is currently avaliable on the [Chrome Webstore](https://chrome.google.com/webstore/detail/multi-lingual-input-tools/dkbgodmmblfcnfledmedmepimmpebnjo?hl=en) and [Microsoft Edge Addons](https://microsoftedge.microsoft.com/addons/detail/multilingual-input-tools/aoehggnalolhonphifnooepocfjpghfl)

+# Privacy Policy:
+Privacy is an upmost importance to us.
+Please read the [Privacy Policy](PRIVACY.md).

+# Contribute:
+Coming Soon

 # Setup After Installation
 After installing the extension and launching the popup.
 You will be prompted to select a language from settings/options.
 The color mode is by default set to dark, but can be changed to light. <br><br>
 Prompt Mentioned above:<br>